Webull vs TradeZero in 2026

 - Closed-end funds

-Although penny stocks can be traded, anything under $1 will have a commission.
-Cryptocurrency trading is available with the Bahamian branch of TradeZero.
+While penny stocks can be traded, any stock priced under $1 comes with a commission.
+Cryptocurrency trading is available only through TradeZero’s Bahamian branch.

-Webull customers can trade the same assets TradeZero offers plus Futures and Bonds.
-And there are no surcharges on trades of penny stocks.
+Webull customers can trade the same assets TradeZero offers, plus futures and bonds.
+There are also no extra fees for penny stock trades.

 Winner: Webull